 - Paint Pointers Brochure (PDF)

 - Prescription Drug and Personal Care Product Disposal Brochure (PDF)

 - Fats, Oils and Greases Disposal Brochure (PDF)

 View additional Educational Materials.

 As a Community Partner for Clean Streams, you are eligible to apply for a mini-sponsorship to support a project.
-Awards ranging from $500 to $3,000 are given to projects that help improve water quality.
+Awards are typically around $1,000 and are given to projects that help improve water quality.
 In the past, projects have included building rain gardens, restoring old rain gardens, building a worm composting system, and more!

 Applications are due on April 15th.
 Winners will be announced on May 1st and summary documentation is due on December 31st.

 - Gallup Canoe Livery Worm Recycling